doficia/project-cordon-sprites/CONTRIBUTING.md

 - original content

+## Size

+- tag Icon: 128x128 (canvas size; the object does not have to take all space - the larger the sexier though!)
+- tag World: 48x48 ( -II- )

 ## Format

-- 128x128 (canvas size; the object does not have to take all space - the larger the sexier though!)
 - transparent background
 - PNG format